flonadb/flonadb/README.md

 and to provide other features e.g. to retrieve client secrets and database user passwords from a secret key manager.
 - Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database system behind.
-And, you can plug in features that cut across all the database systems like collecting statistics, a custom security model, connection timeouts, data masking etc.
+And, you can plug in features that cut across all the database systems like collecting metrics, a custom security model, connection timeouts, data masking etc.
-- Shared connection pooling between applications.
+- Shared connection pooling between applications, a feature that can greatly minimise the number of open physical connections to the target database instances.
 - Data masking of configured column values both in the client application and the remote server.
 - Whitelisting of clients by IP address or subnet.

-We're constantly adding new important features to FlonaDB in newer versions.
+We're constantly adding new important features to Flona in newer versions.

 # Getting Started
 ## Server Installation
-Technically speaking, when FlonaDB is deployed to operate over a network, it acts a Type 3 (network) JDBC driver, with the server application being the server component and the JDBC driver providing the client component.
+Technically speaking, when Flona is deployed to operate over a network, it acts a Type 3 (network) JDBC driver, with the server application being the server component and the JDBC driver providing the client component.
 The server application is a standard Spring Boot executable jar that processes database requests from the client driver and sends back the responses.

-It's worthy noting that the server internally uses FlonaDB again in a 'forward' proxy mode to process client requests against a target database instance via an internal [File Proxy Database](#file-proxy-database) setup.
+It's worthy noting that the server internally uses Flona again in a 'forward' proxy mode to process client requests against a target database instance via an internal [File Proxy Database](#file-proxy-database) setup.

 > [!IMPORTANT]